 - Price: $214

 The everyman’s tent!
-If you’re not planning on logging thousands of kilometers over the next few years, dip your toes into lightweight tent and backpacking technology with this affordable tent that saves a few bucks but still packs in plenty of quality.
+If you’re not planning on logging thousands of kilometres over the next few years, dip your toes into lightweight tent and backpacking technology with this affordable tent that saves a few bucks but still packs in plenty of quality.

 As you can see, the dimensions and weight of this tent are the heaviest on our list, but that price speaks for itself.
 Savvy campers stay realistic when deciding what gear they need.
 If you don’t often trek 15 miles to get to the campsite, you may not notice an extra pound or two.